-We refer, in this regard, to the document titled 'Enduring Connection Policy -2.1 (ECP -2.1) 2020 Category A Batch' published jointly by EirGrid and ESB Networks in September 2021, which includes a table (starting at page 9 of the document) specifying ECP -2.1 applications that were offered a place in the 2020 Batch before being subsequently withdrawn.
+We refer, in this regard, to the document titled 'Enduring Connection Policy - 2.1 (ECP - 2.1) 2020 Category A Batch' published jointly by EirGrid and ESB Networks in September 2021, which includes a table (starting at page 9 of the document) specifying ECP - 2.1 applications that were offered a place in the 2020 Batch before being subsequently withdrawn.
 We note that the applications so specified include an entry for AWFL and the Aught Wind Farm.

-Accordingly, we request AWFL to provide the following information - a.
-The date it made its ECP - 2.1 application for the Aught Wind Farm.
+Accordingly, we request AWFL to provide the following information -

-b.
-The date that its application was accepted.

-c.
-The date that it withdrew its application following its acceptance.

-d.
-The electricity network to which the Wind Farm was to be connected had the accepted application not been withdrawn by AWFL.
+- a.
+The date it made its ECP 2.1 application for the Aught Wind Farm. - b.
+The date that its application was accepted. - c.
+The date that it withdrew its application following its acceptance. - d.
+The electricity network to which the Wind Farm was to be connected had the accepted application not been withdrawn by AWFL. - e.

-e.
 AWFL's reasons, with supporting evidence where applicable, for withdrawing its accepted application.

-"Given the likely cost and timetable risks in relation to a method of connection (which would require significant upgrade works not under the contemplation of the system operators to facilitate a connection to either Some Hill or Trillick60), SONI determined that the least cost technically acceptable solution for the Aught
+"Given the likely cost and timetable risks in relation to a method of connection (which would require significant upgrade works not under the contemplation of the system operators to facilitate a connection to either Some Hill or Trillick 62), SONI determined that the least cost technically acceptable solution for the Aught Wind Farm would be a connection to the NITS.
+63 That is therefore what AWFL has been progressing with as the method of connection.
+This is the most economic, effective and co-ordinated manner in which to connect the Aught Wind Farm.

-60 These are ESB substations in Rol.
+62 These are ESB substations in Rol.